ChefYeshpal/webapp-falling/README.md

     * Trying to add terminal bar
         * not doing it, nope
     * Pressing space bar pushes ISS farther into the endless void of space
+        * Was having some issues where if the ISS went to burn start, then it would stay in that state, ez fix (jus use weight blending)
+        * If ISS goes too far from earth, 0.70u, it starts to freeze over and the controls lock
+    * Terminal text does't overflow now
+    *